amway-jan-machalica/nightwatch-cucumber-gameofthrones/README.md

 czyli rzecz o testowaniu e2e

 # What next?
-- restart the node app
+- restart the node app. check the main root of the app.
 - check tests/step_definitions
   * check both step definitions and hooks
 - run tests with npm run